Music of Dune (2021 film)

-The music for the 2021 American film Dune was composed, conducted, and produced by Hans Zimmer.
-Zimmer wrote several soundtracks of music for the film, including for its as-yet-unreleased sequel, and heavily utilized choir—specifically female voices—percussion, and strings in the score's instrumentation, as well as acoustic and wind instruments.
+The music for the 2021 American film Dune was composed and arranged by Hans Zimmer.
+Zimmer wrote several soundtracks of music for the film, including for its sequel, and heavily utilized choir—specifically female voices—percussion, and strings in the score's instrumentation, as well as acoustic and wind instruments.
 New, hybrid instruments were fabricated to conceive the "otherworldly" tonal desert sounds heard in the film.
 The music has been described as the composer's most "unorthodox" and experimental yet.
 In addition, the score for the film earned Zimmer his second Academy Award for Best Original Score.
 When Dune: Part Two was announced for a 2023 theatrical release, it was revealed that Zimmer had begun work on the film's music and had over an hour of music to assist the filmmakers in planning the film.

 Overview

 From the very beginning, film director Denis Villeneuve hoped to reunite with Zimmer for the project, based on their shared passion for the novel.
-Though initially approached by longtime collaborator Christopher Nolan to compose for his then-upcoming film Tenet, Zimmer ultimately chose to work on Dune, as the book was a "favorite" of his during his childhood and teen years.
+Though initially approached by longtime collaborator Christopher Nolan to compose for Tenet, Zimmer ultimately chose to work on Dune, as the book was a "favorite" of his during his childhood and teen years.
 He last collaborated with Villeneuve, and editor Joe Walker, on Blade Runner 2049.
 In March 2019, Warner Bros. announced that the composer would be scoring the film.

+Dune also signalled the reunion of Hans Zimmer and sound designer/composer Theo Green who worked together on Blade Runner 2049.
+Zimmer worked very closely with Green on Dune with Green's composition "Tooth of Shai Hulud" providing the score for the "Shadout Mapes" crysknife scene, and Paul's first walk on Arrakis.
+It is one of the few key moments of the Dune soundtrack as yet unreleased.

 Zimmer and Villeneuve both "agreed that the music would need to have a spirituality to it...a sanctified quality...that would elevate the soul and have the effect that only sacred music can".
 Zimmer approached the score's composition with a "fresh" perspective, "just from the book", having never seen the 1984 film adaptation by David Lynch.
 He built around the concept of Dune being a different civilization, and spent "months and months creating new instruments" to accompany that feeling, "defining, creating, and seeking new sounds, pushing the envelope".
 The composer augmented human voices "to sound eerie and other-worldly" for the score, and based it on mainly female voices due to the shared sentiment between himself and Villeneuve that the "power of the human voice" remains constant in any civilization, and that "the female characters in the film drive the story".

 Three soundtrack albums for the film were released through WaterTower Music: The Dune Sketchbook (Music from the Soundtrack), Dune (Original Motion Picture Soundtrack), and The Art and Soul of Dune, on September 3, September 17, and October 22 respectively.